-Students as well as the collaborating institution are required to check spelling of names and name order before the awarding exam board.
-Partner Institutions should direct all students to the Student Details Verification application on the Student Portal to complete their own check on their personal details.
+Students as well as the collaborating institution are required to check spelling of names and name order before the awarding examination board.
+Collaborative Partners should direct all students to the Student Details Verification application on the Student Portal to complete their own check on their personal details.
 Details of this process can be found in the Enrolment section of this Handbook.